joinpursuit/8-0-react-props-lab/README.md

 #### DonationForm

-For the donation form, you will need to update the sentence "You could be donation #1!" so that instead of being hardcoded to the number `1`, it is set to a number one above the number of donations.
+For the donation form, you will need to update the sentence "You could be donation #1!" so that instead of being hardcoded to the number `1`, it is set to a number one above the actual number of donations.

 ```html
 <section className="donation">